julijama/hugoplate/content/english/designs/Eloop-Improvements.md

 draft: false
 ---

 In this project, my goal was to strategically refine the color scheme, enhance navigational ease, and incorporate flexible payment options.
-By doing so, I successfully elevated the user experience in the car booking application, ensuring it aligns more closely with user needs and expectations
+By doing so, I successfully elevated the user experience in the car booking application, ensuring it aligns more closely with user needs and expectations.

 <div class="mainSection">
     <div id="one" class="bal-container">